peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 trustChain (optional, array of string):  an array of strings containing signed
-    JWTs, representing a Trust Chain from the Requestor to one of the Issuer's trust anchors (see
+    JWTs, representing a Trust Chain from the Requestor to one of the Issuer's Trust Anchors (see {{Section 4 of OPENID-FED}}{: relative="#section-4"}).
-    {{Section 4.3 of OPENID-FED}}{: relative="#section-4.3"}).
-It is RECOMMENDED that the Requestor includes this field; otherwise, the ACME server MUST start Federation Entity Discovery to obtain the Trust Chain related to the Requestor.
+    It is RECOMMENDED that the Requestor includes this field; otherwise the ACME server MUST start Federation Entity Discovery to obtain the Trust Chain related to the Requestor.
+    If the Requestor cannot construct a Trust Chain to one of the Trust Anchors indicated by the Issuer, or if no Trust Anchors were indicated, it MAY use some other Trust Anchor that it believes the Issuer trusts.
+    If the Requestor cannot construct a Trust Chain to any Trust Anchor, it MAY omit the `trustChain` field from the challenge response.

 A non-normative example for an authorization with `trustChain` specified: